Muthukumar-Subramaniam/server-hub/k8s/manual-install-k8s-cluster.md

 ```
 ## Now the cluster is ready for deployments if all nodes are in ready state.

-### You might need below add-on deployments as well for networking and storage needs
+### Addons for the Cluster for Networking and Storage needs

 #### [ Click Here to Configure metallb for Your Cluster ](install-metallb.md)